learn-co-curriculum/phase-1-welcome-what-to-expect/README.md

 ### Congratulations!

-Welcome to the the start of Phase 1 &mdash; our core JavaScript content!
+Welcome to the the start of Phase 1 — our core JavaScript content!
 What you've done so far is no small feat.
 There is much more ahead, but you're well on your way!

-___
+**Note:** If you completed the prework, you will see a number of those lessons repeated here in Phase 1.
+This is content that we feel is especially important to review before you move forward.
+If you feel comfortable with the content, however, you are free to skim or move on.
+In the labs, if you see instructions to run `npm install` or `npm test`, you should use `learn test` instead.

 ## The Journey of Learning Something New